conversailabs/website/doc/Ecommerce_Agent_Complete.md

 ## FLOW B: EXCHANGE & RETURNS

-### B1: Order Information Collection
+### B1: Account & Order Information Collection

 "I'd be happy to help you with an exchange or return.
-Can you please provide your order number?"
+May I have your name and phone number to pull up your account?"

+**Collect:**
+1. Name
+2. Phone number

 **Response Handling:**
+- Customer provides both → "Perfect!
+Let me access your account."
+- No account found → "Can you please provide your order number?"

+**If order number needed:**
 - Has order number → Note it → Proceed
 - No order number → "That's okay.
 When did you receive your order, and which item would you like to exchange or return?"